Index

 onus and standardsee Onus and standard of proof

-Propensity and similar factsee Tendency and coincidence
+Propensity and similar factsee Tendency evidence

 Provocation